chaos-mesh/website/docs/simulate-azure-chaos.md

 ## `Secret` file

-To easily connect to the AWS cluster, you can create a Kubernetes `Secret` file to store the authentication information in advance.
+To easily connect to the Azure cluster, you can create a Kubernetes `Secret` file to store the authentication information in advance.

 A `Secret` file sample is as follows: